Driving the Future: Spotlighting the Torc Machine Learning Frameworks Team

 He received his Ph.D. from the University of British Columbia, his undergraduate degree from the University of Siegen, and was a postdoc at Stanford University.
 His doctoral dissertation won the Alain Fournier Dissertation Award and the SIGGRAPH outstanding doctoral dissertation award.
 He won the NSF CAREER Award 2021 and the Sony Young Faculty Award 2021.
 He was named a Packard Fellow in 2022 and a Sloan Research Fellow in 2023.
 Felix was named SIGGRAPH New Significant Researcher in 2023.

-This article is part one of three articles about Torc’s presence at CVPR this year.
-Look for more news about specific paper information, and the CVPR event in June.
+This article is part one about Torc’s presence at CVPR this year.
+Look for more news about the CVPR event in June.

 Lane-Keeping in Self-Driving Trucks: Precision and Trust